ethereum/EIPs/EIPS/eip-evmmax.md

 #### Overview

 Contracts that use EVMMAX make use of a new EOF section type called a setup section.
-This contains a modulus, the number of values that will be allocated to perform operations on and a special parameter specific to the chosen modulus which is precomputed off-chain by the contract author.
+This contains a modulus, the number of values that will be allocated to perform operations on and a special parameter (called the "Montgomery parameter") specific to the chosen modulus which is precomputed off-chain by the contract author.

 Multiple setup sections can be present to allow use of different moduli in the same contract.
-To use a modulus that is chosen during contract execution, a setup section omits the modulus and special parameter.
+To use a modulus that is chosen during contract execution, a setup section omits the modulus and Montgomery parameter.

-During contract execution, a contract calls a setup instruction `SETUPX`, sourcing modulus and special parameter from a setup section (or if the setup section is configured to use a dynamic modulus, loading the modulus from memory and computing the special parameter). `SETUPX` allocates a zeroed memory space separate from EVM memory.
+During contract execution, a contract calls a setup instruction `SETUPX`, sourcing modulus and Montgomery parameter from a setup section (or if the setup section is configured to use a dynamic modulus, loading the modulus from memory and computing the special parameter). `SETUPX` allocates a zeroed memory space separate from EVM memory.

-The modulus, special parameter and memory space are associated with the current call frame state and referred to as the active modulus state.
-If `SETUPX` is invoked multiple times in a call frame (using the same setup section): the modulus, special parameter are cached on the first invocation and the allocated memory space persists for the duration of the call.
+The modulus, Montgomery parameter and memory space are associated with the current call frame state and referred to as the active modulus state.
+If `SETUPX` is called again to switch to a different modulus, the memory space and computed Montgomery parameter of the previous active modulus state remain allocated.

-New store and load opcodes `STOREX`/`LOADX` are used to copy multiples values to/from EVM memory the memory space of the active modulus state.
+New store and load opcodes `STOREX`/`LOADX` are used to copy multiples values to/from EVM memory and the memory space of the active modulus state.

-Arithmetic is performed with `ADDMODX`/`SUBMODX`/`MULMODX` opcodes which take and return no stack arguments, require a 3-byte immediate value appended to the opcode.
+Arithmetic is performed with `ADDMODX`/`SUBMODX`/`MULMODX` opcodes which take and return no stack items, require a 3-byte immediate value appended to the opcode.

-The immediate is interpreted as 3 1-byte values `z`, `x`, `y` which are indexes to the array of EVMMAX values that comprises the memory space of the active modulus state.
+The immediate is interpreted as 3 1-byte values `z`, `x`, `y` which are indexes to the array of EVMMAX values that comprise the memory space of the active modulus state.

 An arithmetic operation is performed on inputs at index `x`/`y` placing the result in index `z`.